EESSI/docs/docs/governance/governance.md

 <!-- Define who contributors are and what they can do (e.g., file issues, submit PRs). -->
 The owners of the [EESSI GitHub organization](https://github.com/EESSI) & repositories are those individuals with `owner` rights on the EESSI GitHub organization or one of it's associated repositories.

-EESSI Github organization & repository owners are responsible for setting permissions on the code repositories, compliant to the defined roles and responsibilities.
-They are also responsible for managing Github Apps for the EESSI build bots.
+EESSI GitHub organization & repository owners are responsible for setting permissions on the code repositories, compliant to the defined roles and responsibilities.
+They are also responsible for managing GitHub Apps for the EESSI build bots.

-### 2.2 EESSI Github repository maintainers
+### 2.2 EESSI GitHub repository maintainers
-EESSI Github repository maintainers are individuals with write access (one or more) of the EESSI Github repositories.
+EESSI GitHub repository maintainers are individuals with write access (one or more) of the EESSI GitHub repositories.

-EESSI Github repository maintainers are responsible for reviewing and merging PRs.
+EESSI GitHub repository maintainers are responsible for reviewing and merging PRs.

 ### 2.3 EESSI Infrastructure maintainers
 EESSI Infrastructure maintainers are those individuals that maintain the Central Server for the EESSI CernVM-FS repository (the CernVM-FS Stratum 0), one of the _public_ mirror servers (CernVM-FS Stratum 1's), build infrastructure (e.g. hosting the EESSI build bot, the SMEE server).